Damsel of Cyprus: Marriages

 Nothing is known of the Damsel's movements for the next five years.
 She probably remained attached to Joan, who in October 1196 became the fourth wife of Raymond VI of Toulouse.
 Joan died on 24 September 1199, having spent the last part of her marriage in northern France.
 The Histoire d'Eracles seems to suppose that the Damsel remained a prisoner down to 1199, which perception may be owed to her continued residence with Joan.
-After the death of Joan, she became Raymond's fifth wife, probably in 1199 or 1200.
+After the death of Joan, she became Raymond VI's fifth wife, probably in 1199 or 1200.
 The editorial remark in the Recueil des historiens des croisades that she was a mere concubine is without foundation.
 The marriage is recorded in the Eracles and by Pierre de Vaux-Cernay, who mistakenly dates it to 1193–1196.
-The marriage was over by 1203 (probably by October 1202) and Raymond married a sixth time in January 1204.
+The marriage was over by 1203 (probably by October 1202) and Raymond VI married a sixth time in January 1204.
 The reasons for the end of her first marriage are unknown.
-It is possible that, as in her second marriage, she married to advance her claim on Cyprus, expecting Raymond to go east.
+It is possible that, as in her second marriage, she married to advance her claim on Cyprus, expecting Raymond VI to go east.

 The Damsel's second marriage took place at Marseille in the winter of 1202–1203.
 She wed Thierry of Flanders, one of the commanders of the Flemish fleet of the Fourth Crusade.
 It was probably her intention to claim Cyprus.
 The fleet did not take part in the attack on Constantinople but sailed directly to the Holy Land.
 It stopped in Cyprus, where Thierry with the support of his men demanded the island in the name of his wife.
-Rebuffed by the actual king of Cyprus, Aimery, the majority of the crusaders, including Thierry and his wife, went on to Armenia.
+Rebuffed by King Aimery of Cyprus, the majority of the crusaders, including Thierry and his wife, went on to Armenia.
 This is the last that is heard of the Damsel.
 Thierry was in Constantinople in 1207, but it is not known if his wife was with him.

 There is possibly a literary echo of Thierry and the Damsel's claim on Cyprus in the vida (short biography) of the troubadour Peire Vidal, who addressed poems to Eudokia and William VIII of Montpellier and may well have crossed paths with the daughter of Isaac.
 The vida is a short, fictional account written probably around 1240: